jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 other reference cells such as triangles and tetrahedra amounts to re-implementing nearly all grid and DoF classes from scratch, along with the finite element shape functions, mappings, quadratures and a whole host of other things.
-Make triangles and tetrahedra work would certainly involve having to write several ten thousand lines of code, and to make it usable in all the rest of the library would require auditing a very significant fraction of the 600,000 lines of code that make up deal.II today.
+Making triangles and tetrahedra work would certainly involve having to write several ten thousand lines of code, and to make it usable in all the rest of the library would require auditing a very significant fraction of the 600,000 lines of code that make up deal.II today.